Skip to content

 Here are some of the categories for income under the personal tax in Hong Kong

-• Salary, employment wages and director’s remunerations
+• Salary, employment wages, and director’s remuneration

-• Bonuses, commission income and leave paid from company
+• Bonuses, commission income, and leave paid from company

-• Employment termination payments and retirement benefits such as MPF
+• Employment termination payments and retirement benefits, such as MPF

 • Pensions